 The inner workings of Amazon’s various stream services are an enigma.
-Not only is Amazon Prime Video slowly becoming less worth the hassle to navigate, as its library dwindles in relation to its unwieldy user interface, but its recently acquired AVOD service, IMDbTV, is being rebranded.
-The ad-driven, free-to-watch streamer (which is where many Prime Video titles were landing as they left the paid service) is becoming Freevee, one of the funniest names for a way to watch things since Quibi.
+Not only is Amazon Prime Video slowly becoming less worth the hassle to navigate, as its library dwindles in relation to its unwieldy user interface, but its acquired AVOD service, IMDbTV, has been rebranded.
+The ad-driven, free-to-watch streamer (which is where many Prime Video titles were landing as they left the paid service) is now Freevee, one of the funniest names for a way to watch things since Quibi.
 At least Freevee’s portmanteau is relatively clear: The best movies on Freevee are, as you might expect, free!

 As Amazon begins fully marching back to the world of commercial breaks, there’s still plenty to love on its AVOD service, regardless of what it’s called.
 IDMbTV used to be one of the more reliable and varied sections of our larger Best Free Movies streaming list, and it seems—at least initially—that Freevee will follow suit.
 Additionally, there’s been rumblings that there’ll be Freevee exclusives coming down the pike too, though other AVOD services’ originals haven’t exactly been stellar (looking at you, Tubi’s Titanic 666).
 But why not give Freevee a try before it changes its name again?